nazuke/SEOMacroscope/docs/manual/index.md

 Briefly, SEO Macroscope maintains the notion of a URL as belonging to either an "internal", or an "external" host.

-Internal hosts will generally be crawled, dependent on other preference settings; whereas external hosts will not.
+* Internal hosts will generally be crawled, dependent on other preference settings; whereas external hosts will not.
 In many places, URLs are highlighted as green when they are considered internal.

-An "internal" host is one that is explicitly specified either via the **Start URL** field, or is present in a loaded or pasted URL list.
+* An "internal" host is one that is explicitly specified either via the **Start URL** field, or is present in a loaded or pasted URL list.
 There is also the option of using the context menu in some of the overview panels, to mark a particular URL as belonging to an internal host.

-An "external" host is generally one that is linked to from HTML pages or stylesheets, but is different to the **Start URL** or URL list host(s).
+* An "external" host is generally one that is linked to from HTML pages or stylesheets, but is different to the **Start URL** or URL list host(s).

 Generally, external hosts will be issued a HEAD request, but will not be crawled.

+### Links vs Hyperlinks

+SEO Macroscope differentiates "Links" and "Hyperlinks" like so:

+* **Links** in a crawled document include all HTML element types, and some other document type links, that form a link to/from the current document, and some external crawlable resource.
+The list of links are what SEO Macroscope extracts from a document, and considers for crawling.
+For example, an HTML document would include links to the following external resources:
+  * CSS files
+  * Javascripts
+  * Images
+  * Other web pages
+  * PDFs
+  * Etc...
+* **Hyperlinks** in a crawled document are all of the links that could be clicked on by a user in a web browser, including Hyperlinks from other pages in the crawled collection.

+Generally, webmasters will be interested in looking at problems with Links; where SEO people will likely want to be examining the Hyperlinks.

 {% include go-to-top.html %}